SomiaAbdelhakim/ACME-Systems-/README.md

 ## Introduction

 Welcome to the **Verify Account Positions Automation** project for ACME Systems Inc. This project automates the verification of account positions for clients at ACME Systems Inc. using UiPath's Robotic Enterprise Framework (REFramework).
 The automation process involves comparing transactions between System 1 (Web Application) and System 3 (Desktop Application), identifying discrepancies, and updating the transaction status accordingly.
 By leveraging Orchestrator queues, the solution ensures efficient workload distribution, robust exception handling, and seamless integration with existing systems.
-**The components for [ACME1](https://github.com/SomiaAbdelhakim/ACME1-System-Library) and ACME3 have been developed as reusable modules, which are seamlessly integrated into the overall automation workflow.**
+**The components for [ACME System1](https://github.com/SomiaAbdelhakim/ACME1-System-Library) and [ACME System3](https://github.com/SomiaAbdelhakim/ACME-System3-Library) have been developed as reusable modules, which are seamlessly integrated into the overall automation workflow.**

 ## Features